Lou van den Dries

 Laurentius Petrus Dignus "Lou" van den Dries (born May 26, 1951) is a Dutch mathematician working in model theory.
-He is a professor emeritus of mathematics at the University of Illinois at Urbana–Champaign.
+He is a professor emeritus of mathematics at the University of Illinois Urbana-Champaign.

 Education

 Van den Dries began his undergraduate studies in 1969 at Utrecht University, and in 1978 completed his PhD there under the supervision of Dirk van Dalen with a dissertation entitled Model Theory of Fields.

 Career and research

 Van den Dries was a member of the Institute for Advanced Study in the 1982–1983 academic year.
-He joined the faculty of the University of Illinois at Urbana–Champaign in 1986 and became a professor in its Center for Advanced Study in 1998.
+He joined the faculty of the University of Illinois Urbana-Champaign in 1986 and became a professor in its Center for Advanced Study in 1998.
 In 2021, van den Dries retired and became a professor emeritus.

 Van den Dries is most known for his seminal work in o-minimality, but he has also made contributions to the model theory of p-adic fields, valued fields, and finite fields, and to the study of transseries.
 With Alex Wilkie, he improved Gromov's theorem on groups of polynomial growth using nonstandard methods.

 Van den Dries was an invited speaker at the International Congress of Mathematicians in 1990 and 2018, and delivered the Tarski Lectures at the University of California, Berkeley in 2017.